ali-farhad/space-portfolio/README.md

-space-portfolio
+**space-portfolio**

-this repo contains the code for a static portfolio website.
+This repo contains the code for a static portfolio website.
 This site focuses heavily on practicing the use of CSS Grid.
+It is developed using Mobile-first approach.